 Are you compatible with Windows, Mac and Linux?

 For maximum efficiency and mobility, all of our broadcast automation products and services are accessed through a unified web browser interface including current versions of Chrome, Firefox, Safari and Edge.

 OpenBroadcaster is free to use for experimenters, community, the curious... even in commercial applications under AGPL3 Open Source license.
 Mandatory paid subscription, unlock codes or dongles NOT required for full operation.

 How is service and support handled?
 Is it mandatory to have a support contract?

 First line of support is ALWAYS our support site Still having problems?
 Phone support .
 For phone support (9-5 PST, Monday to Friday) clients must have a support agreement and provide administrative access to port 22 for SSH for the Server.
 The Player's Dashboard; port 23233 must be open and accessible from the Internet.

 How can our station sponsor custom module development?

 Customers are able to sponsor projects to get modules built with new specific features.
 An example is a new broadcast station that needs to talk to a specific Traffic/Accounting program or social media platform's website.
 For budgeting analysis an example is Competitor's Product “A” costs $5,000.00 and has many bells and whistles, of which only 3 key things are needed for your project.
 OB licensing uses open source (free), but it will still cost $1000.00 to get it setup on hardware.
 Out of the box default settings will do 2 key features of Product “A”.
 Your project requires the missing capability.
 Using the efficient module environment a custom feature is created for the deficient feature you "must have" for $1,000.00.Result: Customer has stable operating installation, with the 3 key features needed.
 Save $3,000.00 upfront.
-Visit our change log to see examples of custom development.
+Visit our Technology Partners to explore examples of custom development.